Reading Time: 4 minutes

 The level of control is normally dependant on “the need for speed” weighed against the risk of cash flow issues and the trust in your suppliers.
 That is why it is so important to get the controls right and to automate wherever possible.

-Controls can be set in different ways, but the most common are authorisation by a senior member of staff or value-based authorisation.
+Controls can be set in different ways, but the most common is authorisation by a senior member of staff or value-based authorisation.

 To streamline the purchase order process, you must identify both the bottlenecks and the risks in the process and find out: